praetoriandigital/cub-docs/readme.md

 * [Fields docs](./fields.md)
 * [Form events](./form-events.md)

+## Debugging

+If you want to know what Cub-widget is doing - open browser console and enter `cub.debug()`.
+Cub-widget will start logging actions, api requests/responses and other usefull stuff.
+Be aware that it can affect perfomance because internally it users deepcopy of logged items.
+After `cub.debug()` call, debug logging will be active only for browser window where it was called.
+To stop debug logging use `cub.debug(false)`.

 ## Browser compatibility

 Tested vs. IE9+, Chrome, Firefox, Safari, Mobile Safari and Android Browser.